Safe Management Measures for F&B Establishments

 4. F&B establishments are to note the following:

 4.1.
-With effect from 28 December 2020, social gatherings are allowed to comprise up to 8 persons, an increase from 5 persons.
+From 8 May through 30 May 2021, social gatherings are allowed to comprise up to 5 persons, a reduction from 8 persons.
 F&B establishments are correspondingly permitted to seat dining groups of up to 5 persons.
 During this period, F&B establishments are also encouraged to cancel all events, promotions or sales that will generate crowds at their physical premises.

 Resumption of food service operations

 5. F&B establishments can provide dine-in services, with the exception of establishments with Pubs, Bars, Nightclubs and Discos SFA license categories or SSIC codes starting with 5613.

 5.1.
 Sale and consumption of alcohol in all F&B establishments are prohibited after 2230hrs daily .
 This includes consumption at any outdoor refreshment area and/or tables/chairs owned or managed by such establishment.
 As a best practice, by around 2200hrs, F&B operators should cease the sale of alcohol as a dine-in service and remind patrons to consumer their alcohol by 2230hrs.

 5.2.
 F&B establishments may provide their venue for wedding receptions and solemnisations, as well as work-related events by third parties; they are required to comply with the SMMs for these events .
 Whilst F&B establishments may host wedding solemnisations, F&B must not be served at solemnisations.
 Any meal following the solemnisation involving more than 5 persons will be considered a reception.
 F&B establishments are reminded that a wedding couple is only allowed to hold one reception.

 5.3.
 Business-focused work-related events (both non customer-facing and customer-facing ) can be held within the workplace premise and third-party venues.
 Existing guidelines on the respective event venues will apply.